regosinc/regos-jira-toolkit/README.md

 If you have issues during the login on Forge, as for 06/06/20 we need to add this env vars in your development environment:

 ```
-export FORGE_EMAIL=[rds]@gmail.com // RDS gmail account is the only one with access to Forge beta right now
+export FORGE_EMAIL= // Email account with access to Forge beta
 export FORGE_API_TOKEN= //Generated Token from the atlassian user
 ```